 The problem with this though is that you could end up paying more money than if you booked a week skiing package and will not save money.
 As either your flights or accommodation will be too expensive as your booking either one of these things at the last minute.

 If you have an idea which resort you want to go to for a ski weekend, book your flights in advance and then look for accommodation afterwards.
 As flight prices tend to rise higher or more quickly than accommodation prices in most cases.

-- Most resorts tend to offer a Saturday to Wednesday, then Wednesday to Sunday booking due to various things like overlap of their week to week bookings.
+Most resorts tend to offer Saturday to Wednesday and Wednesday to Sunday bookings due to things like overlapping of their week to week bookings.
 Also, Saturday to Wednesday tend to be a little quieter so better for taking

 After you arrive at your resort, what matters most are the ski slopes themselves, right?
 You don’t want to choose a resort to find that when you get there the runs are not for you.
 For example, not being an overly confident skier and then trying to go down the last run of the day only to find it is narrow and full of moguls.

-Also try to get familiar with the grading of ski slopes, as not all countries are the same, like runs in Austria are different to the grading in France.
+Also try to get familiar with the grading of ski slopes, as not all countries are the same, like runs in Austria are different from the grading in France.
 This will allow you to enjoy your ski weekend even more.

-- If you’re not sure on the runs, you can always go to the resort’s tourism site and download the Piste map.
-This will give you a good indication of the type of runs they have within and around the resorts
+If you’re not sure on the runs, you can always go to the resort’s tourism site and download the Piste map.
+This will give you a good indication of the type of runs they have within and around the resorts.

-5 – Buy your Ski Pass online
+10. Buy your Ski Pass online

 There is nothing more enjoyable than having a nice glass of wine (or beer) after a hard day of skiing and dancing around in your ski boots singing along to the trashy music and not having a care in the world that you know all the words to every song!!!

 If you are not a confident skier or snowboarder and don’t want to have a drink and then try to ski home, a lot of bars have free shuttle buses.
 If you are too high up on the mountain the gondola/chairlift will stay open, allowing people to get back down the mountain safely.

 If there is anything more you would like to know or want more tips for saving money for skiing, please do not hesitate to message me.
-Happy Skiing and enjoy your adventure
+Happy Skiing and enjoy your adventure.